My Big Brother

 ~

-For the first time in many years, Rice did not host a regional, and we were forced to travel to LSU’s Alex Box Stadium to take on the Tigers.
+For the first time in many years, the Rice Owls did not host a regional, and we were forced to travel to LSU’s Alex Box Stadium to take on the Tigers.
 Those of you who know college baseball know that Alex Box Stadium is one of the most difficult places in the entire nation to play.
 They were wildly talented that year, like they always are, and their fans were some of the loudest in the country.

 But Alex Box Stadium and the Tiger faithful hadn’t met Chris Reichenbach.
 From the top of the first base stands, Chris never stopped yelling at the top of his lungs.